See No Evil: The Moors Murders: Episodes

-Since the serial was released, David Smith and Ian Brady have both died.
-David Smith died of cancer in Ireland in June 2012 at the age of 64.
-Ian Brady died in Ashworth in May 2017 following a long illness; he was 79 years old and was Britain's longest-serving prisoner, having been imprisoned for more than 50 years.

 Production

 Writer Neil McKay based the story on the gathered research; which included interviews with detectives, relatives of the murdered children, and Hindley's brother-in-law David Smith.
 The only murder which featured was that of 17-year-old Edward Evans at Hindley and Brady's house in Hattersley.
 However, the investigation into the disappearance of the four other victims is mentioned on several occasions, particularly that of twelve-year-old John Kilbride.